 Watch the videos to find out more:

 This course will support the students in the program by providing them with a more in-depth understanding of the cultures of the Indian and Tibetan populations with which they will be interacting.
-The course will focus on writings by Gandhi, the Dalai Lama and historians of religion and politics.
 This course contains a service learning component, the bulk of which will be completed by participation in Lha Charitable Trust’s Mutual Learning Partner Program in Dharamsala, India.
 The course will provide opportunities to process the experiences through exploration of issues related to international group education, and experiential cultural exposure to Indian and Tibetan peoples in northern India.

-The program costs $5,200, which covers health insurance, airfare, lodging, group meals, transportation in India, and credit for two Loyola common curriculum courses.
-A deposit of $520 along with the on-line application are due on February 21.
-Participants selected for the program and those on the waiting list will be announced by March 7.
-The balance of $4,680 and a photocopy of the student’s visa are due by April 11.
-Students who do not produce a copy of the visa by April 11 will be removed from the program.
+The program costs $5,200, which covers health insurance, airfare, lodging, group meals, transportation in India, and credit for two Loyola advanced common curriculum courses.
+A deposit of $520 along with the on-line application are due on March 9.
+Participants selected for the program and those on the waiting list will be announced by March 10.
+The balance of $4,680 is due by April 8.
 The deposit will be refunded to students not selected for the program.
 Checks should be made out to Loyola University New Orleans.

-All applicants for the program must provide a photocopy of their passport on February 21.
-Students accepted into the program must provide a photocopy of their visa for travel in India by April 11.
-The cost of the visa is $76 and is valid for six months from the date of issue.
-See https://indiavisa.travisaoutsourcing.com/.
+All program applicants must provide the Center for International Education (CIE) a photocopy of their passport on or before March 9.
+Students accepted into the program are responsible for obtaining a tourist visa which is valid for six months from the date of issue.
+Apply online: https://indianvisaonline.gov.in/visa/tvoa.html.

 The Center for International Education (CIE) will be happy to discuss health care concerns you may have related to study abroad.
 Integration into a new culture and learning environment creates particular challenges, both mental and physical, for an individual.
 For this reason, if you are currently receiving treatment for any chronic illness it is strongly recommended that you talk with the CIE director or your doctor about plans to manage your health condition abroad.

-FacultyMarcus Kondkar is Associate Professor of sociology.
+FacultyMarcus Kondkar, Associate Professor and Chair of Sociology, has a Doctoral degree in Sociology from the University of Virginia.
+He has travelled extensively in Southeast Asia.
 His research interests include criminology, sociology of law, and sociological theory.